 Activities include books to read, printables to color, projects that don’t take too much preparation, outdoor activities, and songs to sing.

-If you’re searching for a way to get out with your family and give your parks or nature centers some TLC, we’ve got a list for those opportunities here.
+If you’re searching for a way to get out with your family and give your parks or nature centers some TLC, we’ve got a list of Twin Cities Earth Day Events Here.

 Books to Read on Earth Day:

 Eric Carle Coloring Sheets: These are absolutely my favorite printables to use.
 I love Eric Carle.
 He was way ahead of his time for caring for the earth

 Coloring Pages from Coloring.ws: Lots of different coloring pages to choose from.
 Animals, globes, Recycle Symbol, and more.

 Time 4 Kindergarten: This is a kindergarten math facts page.
 I think it’s fun.

 Earth Day Cause and Effect Booklet by First Grade Parade: She has a lot of ideas for kids in the primary grades, but the printable is a simple booklet.
 It’s got coloring and writing included in it.